 On the basis of the flow of water there are two types of circular sedimentation tanks;

 - Radial Flow Circular Tank:

-Through the central inlet pipe placed in-side the deflector box the water enters in this tank and deflector box deflects the water downwards.
+Through the central inlet pipe placed inside the deflector box the water enters this tank and the deflector box deflects the water downwards.
 Then through the holes provided in the bottom sides of the deflector box, it goes out, and towards the circumference of the tank, the water flows radially from the deflector box where an outlet is provided on the full periphery.

 - Circumferential Flow Circular Tank: